 Greenhouse gas emissions are rising and our carbon budget* is dwindling.
 Between 2014 and 2016, global carbon emissions remained mostly flat, but emissions began to rise again in 2017.
 They rose in 2018, and there is good reason to believe they have risen again in 2019.
 According to the UN’s 10th Emissions Gap Report, global emissions are expected to keep climbing putting us on track to push past dangerous upper threshold temperature limits.

 As reported by Carbon Brief there is a wide degree of variability in estimates of our remaining carbon budget.
-Recent studies suggest the remaining carbon budget to limit warming to “well below” 1.5C might have already been exceeded by emissions to-date, or might be as large as 15 more years of emissions at our current rate.
+Recent studies suggest the remaining carbon budget that will enable us to limit warming to “well below” 1.5C might have already been exceeded by emissions to-date or might be as large as 15 more years of emissions at our current rate.

 *A carbon budget